voxmedia/mapper/README.md

-# Mapper
+# mapper

-This tools generates pre-prendered interactive and/or static map graphics from a data set.
+This tool uses D3 to generate choropleth map graphics based upon a data set.
+Load in your data, configure your thresholds, and see the map render.
+This is a proof of concept app not currently in active production.
+We welcome the editorial communities to use this as a starting point for building great mapping tools.
+Existing features:

+ - Thresholds or heat scale rendering.
+ - Outline rendering for select shapes based on data.
+ - Basic legend rendering.
+ - Export as PNG.
+ - Export as SVG (needs some cleanup)
+ - Interactive tooltip in preview mode (interactive version needs an export option)

 ![Mapper](screenshot.png)

-# Getting Started
+## Getting Started

 1) Install Middleman and the app:

 ```
-bundle install middleman
+gem install middleman
 cd mapper
 bundle install
 ```